JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/Menu Procedures.md

 Finds the position of the specified menu item.
 ```
 FUNCTION MenuFindItemPosition (BYVAL hMenu AS HMENU, BYVAL itemID AS UINT, BYREF itemPos AS LONG) AS BOOLEAN
+FUNCTION MenuFindItemPosition OVERLOAD (BYVAL hMenu AS HMENU, BYVAL itemID AS UINT) AS LONG
 ```
 | Parameter | Description |
 | --------- | ----------- |